Kenneth M. Ford: Honors and awards

 NASA awarded Ford its Outstanding Leadership Medal in 1999 for his leadership at NASA Ames Research Center.
-In 2005, Ford received the Doctor Honoris Causas from the University of Bordeaux.
+In 2005, Ford received the Doctor Honoris Causa from the University of Bordeaux.
 After becoming an AAAI fellow in 2000, Ford received the Robert S. Engelmore Memorial Award from AAAI in 2008.
 In August 2010, Dr. Ford was awarded NASA's Distinguished Public Service Medal – the highest civilian honor the agency confers.
 In 2012, Tulane University named Ford its Outstanding Alumnus in the School of Science and Engineering.
 In 2015, the Association for the Advancement of Artificial Intelligence named Ford the recipient of the 2015 Distinguished Service Award.
 Also in 2015, Dr. Ford was elected as Fellow of the American Association for the Advancement of Science (AAAS).
 In 2017, Ford was inducted into the Florida Inventors Hall of Fame.
 In 2020, Florida Trend named Ford one of its Living Legends, a list of all-time influential Florida leaders in business, medicine, academia, entertainment, politics, and sport.